No. 1 South Carolina tops fifth-ranked UConn 81-77 - WHIZ News

 Boston finished with 11 rebounds for the 76th double-double of her career.
 Cardoso added 17 points and 11 rebounds before fouling out.

 With her team leading by four in the fourth quarter, Boston took over.
-She scored the next 12 points for South Carolina, two of those came when UConn coach Geno Auriemma, frustrated with the officiating, got a technical foul for spiking a water bottle onto the court.
+She scored the next 12 points for South Carolina, two of those came when Auriemma tossed the water onto the court and was charged with the technical foul.

-“I thought there were a lot of things being overlooked.
-It was difficult for some of our guys to move out on the floor,” Auriemma said.
-“I didn’t think it was one key play, I just couldn’t keep quiet any longer.
-It was bad. … Dumb mistake by me.
-Bad decision.”

 Boston hit the two free throws.
 She then hit a jumper, a 3-pointer and another basket to give the Gamecocks a double-digit advantage.